vannabi/webapp/README.md

 ## Deployment

 We don't have any staging or test server, so the deployment goes to production directly.
+We use Firebase for hosting and Google Analytics.

+### Auto Deployment

+We use Github Action to deploy a new version of project automatically once a PR or any changes are merged to `master` branch.
+There is no need to do it manually.
+Manual deployment should be treated as exceptional one.

 ### Manual Deployment